markgreenwood/image-gallery/app/README.md

 ## Description

 Image Gallery provides storage of images via title, link to the image, and a description.
-It uses backend persistence via a Mongo database.
+It implements backend persistence via a Mongo database.

 ## Code Structure